openstack/ironic/doc/source/install/refarch/common.rst

   .. note::
     ``image_download_source`` can also be provided in the node's ``driver_info`` or ``instance_info``.
 See :ref:`image_download_source`.

-* The ``iscsi`` deploy method always requires caching of the whole instance image locally during the deployment.
-The image has to be converted to the raw format, which may increase the required amount of disk space, as well as the CPU load.

 * When network boot is used, the instance image kernel and ramdisk are cached locally while the instance is active.